criteo-research/counterfactual_evaluation_and_recommendation/_counterfactual/3-capping.md

  - when the action space is large, it is just not possible to assign a large probability to every action.

-In the next post, we will propose some additional hypotheses which seemed quite reasonable on our data at Criteo, and allowed to build some usable estimators for policies that are a bit further from $\pi_0$.
-(Well, not *too* far either, there is just no magic for that! )
+In the next post, we will propose some additional hypotheses which seemed quite reasonable on our data at Criteo and allowed to build some usable estimators for policies that are a bit further from $\pi_0$.
+(Well, not *too* far either, there is just no magic for that!)